jaindheerain/Google_Interview_University/Java_Beginner_Questions/README.md

 ###### You can copy that reference as much as you like, but there's just one house -- you're just copying the card that has the address on it, not the house itself.
 Java methods are always pass-by-value, but the value could be an object's Reference

 # 4. what is a reference?
-A reference is what is used to describe the pointer to the memory location where the Object resides.
+A reference is the address of the memory location where the object is stored.

 # 5. Java -What is an instance variable?